yos1p/dog-breed-classifier/app/README.md

 ### Getting Started with Docker

 Dockerfile is also prepared so that you can build and run in container.

+I don't include tfjs_model in the Docker image.
+As alternative, we can use tfjs_model stored in S3.
+This will greatly reduce the size of the image.

 <br/><br/>